-Google recently announced that by July of 2018 all websites not using an SSL certificate and not showing HTTPS in the URL will be marked as “not secure.”
-This change will occur at the same time Google releases Chrome 68.
+Google announced that as of July of 2018 all websites not using an SSL certificate and not showing HTTPS in the URL will be marked as “not secure.”
+This change occurred at the same time Google released Chrome 68.

 What is an SSL (TLS) Certificate?